whitneyburton/portfolios/students/1603/jennifer-soden/20160429-jenny-soden-m1.markdown

 ###### From Ryan
 Unfortunately, I did not have the opportunity to work with Jennifer much, but the times I did were definitely enjoyable.
 Many times I was surprised by her unique viewpoint for the problem at hand, resulting in a solution I would of never considered.
 Our discussions always felt very natural, which resulted in a calm and confident atmosphere, making it easier to progress through the programming challenges we faced together.
 I look forward to the chance to work together with her again in the future.

+###### From Lin
+Jenny has been the most helpful and supportive person to me in the cohort.
+I felt like I could go to her when I needed to ask a question or needed advice in general.
+I am a person who has always relied on myself and have always been reluctant to seek assistance from others, however Jenny’s willingness to help is an inspiration to me, and I hope I can reciprocate that in the future, and also provide the same level support for others who are in doubt.
+My only advice is to keep on coding for fun, and to not let a difficult problem/concept keep you from trying to conquer the issue.
+Keep being you because you are seriously amazing!

 ### Instructor Pairing Feedback
 Work on:
 * Private methods